Alexander Marmureanu

-Alexander R. Mărmureanu (born 1962) is a Romanian-born American academic.
+Alexander R. Mărmureanu (in Alexandru Mărmureanu, born 1962) is a Romanian-born American surgeon and academic.

 Early life and education

 Marmureanu was born in Băile Govora, Romania.
 He attended the University of Medicine and Pharmacy of Craiova and graduated with a degree in medicine.
-As a surgeon, he is a specialist in thoracic surgery.
+He completed his general surgery internship and residency at the New York University School of Medicine and Mount Sinai School of Medicine from 1994 to 2000, serving as chief resident in his final year, and completing a postdoctoral research fellowship at NYU's Institute of Reconstructive Plastic Surgery from 1997 to 1998.
+As a surgeon, he is specialized in cardiothoracic surgery, and is board certified in both general surgery and thoracic surgery.

 Career

-Marmureanu emigrated to the United States in 1990.
-After moving to the U.S., he completed his residency from New York University.
-Later, he received surgical training at Mount Sinai Medical Center.
+Marmureanu moved to the United States in 1990, after the Romanian revolution.
+After moving to the U.S., he completed his residency and surgical training at New York University and Mount Sinai Medical Center.